tessgi/TessGiWebsite/content/news/tess-news-may1.md

 Welcome TESS followers!
 We here in the TESS GI office plan to issue weekly news bulletins to keep you informed of all things TESS related and to also highlight your work.

-Below we highlight four papers that were posted to arXiv.org in the last week
+Below we highlight four papers that were posted to arXiv.org in the last week:

 1. **[Original Research By Young Twinkle Students (ORBYTS): Ephemeris Refinement of Transiting Exoplanets](https://arxiv.org/abs/2005.01684)** *(Edwards et al., 2020)* **:**
 Eight planets are studied in detail and their ephemeris and orbital data are refined.
 Data used are that from TESS and fully robotic ground-based telescope network.
 For seven of the planets the authors find that the observed transit time was outside of the predicted uncertainties.